corpuscle/equivalents/README.md

-Equivalents translates quantities to equivalent quantities with the minimum of fuss.
+Equivalents translates quantities to equivalent quantities with a minimum of fuss.